D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 3. After Fortran runs, Python will read the output files and produce the requested plots and other presentation-level results.

-At the present development stage, the first step, the Fortran configuration and HDF5 readers, and neutral-parameter construction are implemented.
-The program prints the normalized configuration, each input distribution, and the derived six-level neutral population and velocity to the terminal; it does not yet calculate the ion sink.
+At the present development stage, the Python input wrapper, Fortran configuration and HDF5 readers, neutral-parameter construction, and artificial FIDASIM grid/plasma/field/FBM test setup are implemented.
+The program prints a summary of each stage to the terminal; it does not yet populate the neutral reservoir or calculate the ion sink.
 The output-processing Python wrapper will be added after the Fortran calculation produces output.

 Run the current workflow from the FIDASIM repository root: